arbyste/jp-mining-note/docs/docs/definitions.md

         {{ img("", "assets/definitions/highlight_fail/kakine_html.png") }}
         </figure>

-## Usage on Yomichan's Search Page / Clipboard Page
+## Usage on Yomitan's Search Page / Clipboard Page

-On Yomichan's Search Page or Clipboard Page, the word is usually highlighted within the example sentence when searching for the word.
+On Yomitan's Search Page or Clipboard Page, the word is usually highlighted within the example sentence when searching for the word.
 For example, the word 「人里離れた」 is highlighted in the following image:

 <figure markdown>
-  {{ img("", "assets/yomichan/search_page_highlight.png") }}
+  {{ img("", "assets/yomitan/search_page_highlight.png") }}
 </figure>

 This highlighted word interferes with the definition selector used by the handlebars,